 - 1 Tbsp Chili Powder

 The flavor is going to be heavenly.
 I was really impressed the first time I made this.
-I got the marinate idea from Chef Gordon Ramsey. ( He’s really not as mean as people think due to the show Hells Kitchen, he’s a strong family man. and former professional soccer star from the UK )
+I got the marinate idea from Chef Gordon Ramsey. ( He’s really not as mean as people think he is due to the show Hells Kitchen, he’s a strong family man and former professional soccer star from the UK )

-Add the “patted dry pork” to the spice rub then into the refrigerator for at least one hour, overnight is best.
+Add the “patted dry pork” to the spice rub then into the refrigerator for at least 30 minutes overnight is best.
 Place inside of a plastic bag.

 This is so easy people.
-Set your oven to 200 degrees or the lowest setting.
-Generally, pork chops overcook in seconds, and the reason for the low temperature of 200 degrees.
+Set your oven to 225 degrees or the lowest setting.
+Generally, pork chops will overcook in seconds and the reason for the low temperature of 225 degrees.

 Note: Remove as much of the spice rub leftover pieces as you can from the pork chops so they will not burn in the pan.